Alterna-Dev-Studio/alternadevstudio.com/memory-bank/activeContext.md

 4. **Implement the Blog section**: Create the blog listing page and individual blog post pages.
 5. **Build the Live Product Development page**: Implement Twitch and YouTube integrations.
 6. **Create the Contact page**: Implement the consultation request form.
+7. **Implement accessibility standards**: Ensure the site follows WCAG 2.1 AA standards and research an Eleventy accessibility plugin to automate accessibility checks.

 ## Active Decisions and Considerations